KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/guides/web/authentication.md

 The goal of the lab is to login to the account with email address carlos@carlos-montoya.net.
 Obviously, we are not given the password.

-To solve this lab, we are going to be using PortSwigger's [Burp Community Suite](https://portswigger.net/burp/communitydownload) - in particular its Proxy and Repeater features.
+To solve this lab, we are going to be using PortSwigger's free software [Burp Community Suite](https://portswigger.net/burp/communitydownload) - in particular its Proxy and Repeater features.
 To learn more about the basics of Burp Suite, you can watch [this video by John Hammond](https://youtu.be/G3hpAeoZ4ek?t=64).

 We'll start by opening up Burp Community Suite.
 We'll be using their preconfigured browser, but as stated in [this other example](./xxe.html#example) you can configure your own browser instead and get the same result.